microsoft/vscode-docs/docs/remote/containers.md

     **Linux**:

     1. Follow the [official install instructions for Docker CE/EE for your distribution](https://docs.docker.com/install/#supported-platforms).
 If you are using Docker Compose, follow the [Install Docker Compose directions](https://docs.docker.com/compose/install/) as well.
-(Note that the Ubuntu Snap package is not supported and packages in distributions may be out of date.)
+(Note the Ubuntu snap package and is not supported and your distribution's Docker package may be out of date.)

     2. Add your user to the `docker` group by using a terminal to run: `sudo usermod -aG docker $USER`